 Being asked to re-pitch for an existing client can feel like all the hard built trust and even the relationship has gone out of the window – but it can be a positive thing.
 It makes you re-evaluate everything you’re doing for them.
 They become ‘new’ clients again.

 Don’t restrict your ideas based on your working knowledge of their actual budgets and operations either – your competitor won’t do that, as they won’t know.
 The sky is now the limit.
 Be confident in your results to date and what you’ve achieved.
 Demonstrate the insight into their business that only you have.
 Remember - your competitor doesn’t know them as well as you do.

 Someone new has joined the management team, and for whatever reason, they don’t like you.
 They pick apart all your work, and question every penny spent.
 Your contact may stick up for you, but ultimately it’s management that makes the decisions on where the money is spent, and often, hands are tied.

 What to do

-Personality clashes are difficult to overcome, simply because you can’t change who you are.
+Personality clashes are challenging to overcome, simply because you can’t change who you are.
 But you can change how you work.
 Could you involve the person concerned more?
 Could you cc them into your emails, so they get to see just what you’re achieving for them?
 Don’t assume your direct contact tells management about everything you do, often they don’t – and so the ‘bosses’ never get to see just how great you are, and all the times you go the extra mile.

-And if, after all this the client still leaves, at least you can hold your head high knowing you did everything you could.
+And if, after all this, the client still leaves, at least you can hold your head high knowing you did everything you could.
 One last piece of advice – don’t ever burn your bridges.
 Be super helpful at handover.
 Always be professional.
 Because just as it’s common for clients to leave, it’s not uncommon for them to come back later down the line.